 2. Easy to Use: Children can easily insert and remove oral appliances, making them ideal for consistent nightly use.

-3. Non-Surgical: Unlike more invasive interventions, oral appliance therapy does not require surgery, providing a non-invasive and comfortable treatment option.
+3. Non-surgical: Unlike more invasive interventions, oral appliance therapy does not require surgery, providing a non-invasive and comfortable treatment option.

 4. Treatment of Mild to Moderate Sleep Apnea: Oral appliances are particularly effective in treating mild to moderate sleep apnea, offering an alternative to continuous positive airway pressure (CPAP) therapy.